arcktip/mspbus/README.md

 GTFS data is available at the [GTFS Exchange](http://www.gtfs-data-exchange.com/).

-Download these data files and put them in appropriate named folders in `setup/`.
+Download these data files and put them in appropriately named folders in `setup/`.

 For instance, you can download the Minneapolis Metro Transit feed from [here](ftp://gisftp.metc.state.mn.us/google_transit.zip).
 And unzip this into